-- 4.1 The Trust seeks to eliminate unlawful discrimination against colleagues, potential employees, patients or clients on the grounds of sex, marital status, disability, sexual orientation, gender identity, age, race, ethnic or national origin, religion, pregnancy/ maternity, political opinion, or trade union membership and to promote equality of opportunity and good relations between employees and clients. - 4.2 Colleagues must at all times indicate an acceptance of these principles and fulfil their responsibilities with regard to equality legislation and the Trust's Equality Diversity and Human Rights Policy and protocols. - 4.3 This policy is based on the core principles of best practice attendance management which encourages partnership working between staff and managers in order to create a safe and healthy working environment. - 4.4 The Trust recognises that it is unlawful to treat a person with disabilities less favourably because of a disability and disability related absence will be managed in accordance with the Equality Act 2010. - 4.5 The Trust is committed to providing a range of support options for individuals to improve or maintain their health and wellbeing. - 4.6 The emphasis will be on helping colleagues to maintain good health and satisfactory levels of attendance.
-Where this is not possible and a termination of their employment on the grounds of ill-health is to be considered, every reasonable support will be provided through the process. - 4.7 Colleagues are entitled to bring a trade union representative or a work colleague to support them at formal meetings if they wish.
-They are not permitted to bring along someone acting in a legal capacity. - 4.8 It is essential that confidentiality is respected and care should be taken to ensure that the sharing of information relating to staff ill health is done in line with the principles of current data protection legislation and requirements.
+- 4.1 This policy is based on the core principles of best practice attendance management which encourages partnership working between staff and managers in order to create a safe and healthy working environment. - 4.2 The Trust recognises that it is unlawful to treat a person with disabilities less favourably because of a disability and disability related absence will be managed in accordance with the Equality Act 2010. - 4.3 The Trust is committed to providing a range of support options for individuals to improve or maintain their health and wellbeing. - 4.4 The emphasis will be on helping colleagues to maintain good health and satisfactory levels of attendance.
+Where this is not possible and a termination of their employment on the grounds of ill-health is to be considered, every reasonable support will be provided through the process. - 4.5 Colleagues are entitled to bring a trade union representative or a work colleague to support them at formal meetings if they wish.
+They are not permitted to bring along someone acting in a legal capacity. - 4.6 It is essential that confidentiality is respected and care should be taken to ensure that the sharing of information relating to staff ill health is done in line with the principles of current data protection legislation and requirements.